qlu-lab/DONUTS/README.md

 * `n3`: integer; sample size for `ss3`; defualt is `NULL`.
 No need to specify if summary statistics file contains the sample size column "N".
 * `alpha`: numeric or data.frame; default is 0. correlation between spousal genotype (i.e., Corr(Gm, Gp)) at each locus.
 * `mode`: integer 1, 2, or 3; defualt is 2.
 * `OutDir`: output directory to write the direct and indirect effect summary statistics (.gz files); default is the current directory.
+If is `NULL`, analysis will run but won't write the results.

 To use the function `donuts()` in the R package, the input GWAS summary statistics should be read into R as data.frame, and must include the following column names: